-Although crypto arbitrage seems like an easy deal, it has some pitfalls you can encounter.
-Thus, even professional traders use different software and robots that help them place orders and find perfect asset matches.
-Fortunately, there is a wide range of software that makes the path of the trader much easier.
+Although crypto arbitrage seems like an easy deal, it has some pitfalls.
+Professional traders choose to use different software and robots to help them place orders and find perfect asset matches.
+Fortunately, there is a wide range of software options that makes the path of the trader much easier.

 How Does A Crypto Arbitrage Bot Work?